spacetelescope/stpsf/docs/jwst.rst

 not on any specific measurements of the as-built masks.
 The simulations of the occulting mask fields also include the nearby neutral density squares for target acquisitions.

-WebbPSF won't prevent users from simulating configuration using a coronagraph image mask without the Lyot stop, but that's not something that can be done for real with NIRCam.
+STPSF won't prevent users from simulating configuration using a coronagraph image mask without the Lyot stop, but that's not something that can be done for real with NIRCam.

-Note, the Lyot masks have multiple names for historical reasons: The names 'CIRCLYOT' and 'WEDGELYOT' have been used since early in WebbPSF development, and can still be used, but the same masks can also be referred to as "MASKRND" and "MASKSWB" or "MASKLWB", the nomenclature that was eventually adopted for use in APT and other JWST documentation.
+Note, the Lyot masks have multiple names for historical reasons: The names 'CIRCLYOT' and 'WEDGELYOT' have been used since early in STPSF development, and can still be used, but the same masks can also be referred to as "MASKRND" and "MASKSWB" or "MASKLWB", the nomenclature that was eventually adopted for use in APT and other JWST documentation.
 Both ways work and will continue to do so.